openfaas/faasd/README.md

 172.19.0.2      prometheus

 172.19.0.3      gateway
+172.19.0.4      nats
+172.19.0.5      queue-worker
 ```

 Since faas-containerd uses containerd heavily it is not running as a container, but as a stand-alone process.
 Its port is available via the bridge interface, i.e. netns0.

+* Prometheus will run on the Prometheus IP plus port 8080 i.e. http://172.19.0.2:9090/targets

+* faas-containerd runs on 172.19.0.1:8081

-Now go to the gateway's IP address as shown above on port 8080, i.e. http://172.19.0.3:8080 - you can also use this address to deploy OpenFaaS Functions via the `faas-cli`.
+* Now go to the gateway's IP address as shown above on port 8080, i.e. http://172.19.0.3:8080 - you can also use this address to deploy OpenFaaS Functions via the `faas-cli`.

+#### Installation with systemd

+* `faasd install` - install faasd and containerd with systemd
+* `journalctl -u faasd` - faasd systemd logs
+* `journalctl -u faas-containerd` - faas-containerd systemd logs

+### Appendix

 Removing containers: